dxyxn0810/dxyxn0810/README.md

 - 👋 Hi, I’m Doyoon Jeon.
-I'm a undergraduate student of KAIST, majoring in both mathematics and computer science.
+I'm a graduate student of SNU GSDS (Graduate School of Data Science).
 - 👀 I’m interested in AI and machine learning.
 - 🌱 I’m currently studying about deep learning.
 - 💞️ I’m looking to collaborate on other people.